Prev

 Edith in hat and fancy gown

-Young mother Edith shows family resemblance
+Young mother Edith showing family resemblance

 Taken about 1904